-International Day of Peace is on Sept.
-21st and we are already busy in the planning stages of planning an exciting week for the International Day of Peace.
+Every year, International Day of Peace is on Sept.
+21st and we are already busy planning our events for the next exciting year of the International Day of Peace.

 By 2011, the Peace Festival became a regular neighborhood event that brings the families, businesses, non-profits, youth organizations and faith communities together, celebrating peace at the school, a center of our neighborhood.
 In 2011, the Peace Festival kick off was at the Eastown Street Fair, which provided over 100 people with the opportunity to explore the UN principles of peace through interactive activities for children and even adults to enjoy.